 // create an PortalItem using a portal item ID provided by the user var portalItem = await PortalItem.CreateAsync(arcGISOnline, ItemIdTextBox.Text);

 - Pass the portal item to the map constructor.

 // pass the portal item to the constructor for a new Map var map = new Map(portalItem);

 Upon completion of this code, neither the portal, portal item, nor the map are loaded.
 These objects will be loaded when you pass the map to the map view or if you load them explicitly.
 See the loadable pattern topic for more information.
 You can override any of the map's properties by setting their value before the map is loaded.

 If the map or its layers are not public, you need to provide credentials to access them.
 In these cases you can either rely on the API’s authentication challenge handler to prompt the user for their credentials or you can provide your own login facility and pass the credentials to the portal's Credential property as described in the Access the ArcGIS platform topic.

 Create a map object from a mobile map package

 A mobile map package can be created with ArcGIS Pro or taken offline with the ArcGIS Runtime SDK (on-demand or preplanned).
-It a transport mechanism for maps, their layers, data, networks, and locators that can be can be copied onto a device.
+It is a transport mechanism for maps, their layers, data, networks, and locators that can be can be easily copied onto a device.